-- 1. The discharge of waste^a that causes violation of any narrative or numeric water quality objective contained in the Basin Plan is prohibited. - Where any numeric or narrative water quality objective contained in the Basin Plan is already being violated, the discharge of waste that causes further degradation or pollution is prohibited. - 3.
+- 1. The discharge of waste^a that causes violation of any narrative or numeric water quality objective contained in the Basin Plan is prohibited. - 2.
+Where any numeric or narrative water quality objective contained in the Basin Plan is already being violated, the discharge of waste that causes further degradation or pollution is prohibited. - 3.
 The discharge of untreated sewage, garbage, or other solid wastes, or industrial wastes into surface waters of the Region is prohibited. - 4.
-The discharge of hatchery wastewater except to the authorized discharge points (Discharge Points 001) is prohibited. - 5.
-There shall be no discharge, bypass, or diversion of hatchery wastewater from the transport or treatment facilities to surface waters except as in compliance with Standard Provisions for bypass (Attachment D). - 6.
-The discharge shall not cause pollution as defined in Section 13050 of the California Water Code, or a threatened pollution. - 7.
+The discharge of hatchery wastewater except to the authorized discharge point (Discharge Point 001) is prohibited. - 5.
+There shall be no discharge, bypass, or diversion of hatchery wastewater from the transport or treatment facilities to surface waters except as in compliance with Standard Provisions for bypass (Attachment D). - The discharge shall not cause pollution as defined in Section 13050 of the California Water Code, or a threatened pollution. - 7.
 Neither the treatment nor the discharge of hatchery wastewater shall cause a nuisance as defined in Section 13050 of the Water Code. - 8.
-The discharge shall not cause a violation of any applicable water quality standards for receiving water adopted by the Water Board or the State Water Board. - a.
-The discharge of any therapeutic or pharmaceutical aquaculture drug or chemical resulting in toxicity in receiving waters is prohibited. - b.
+The discharge shall not cause a violation of any applicable water quality standards for receiving water adopted by the Water Board or the State Water Board. - The discharge of any therapeutic or pharmaceutical aquaculture drug or chemical resulting in toxicity in receiving waters is prohibited. - b.
 This permit does not authorize the discharge of any pesticides in receiving waters.
 Unless authorized by a separate permit authorized by the Water Board, the discharge of any pesticides resulting in detectable concentrations in receiving waters is prohibited. - 9.
 The use of any aquaculture drug or chemical not authorized for discharge in Section VI.C.2.a of this Order that may be potentially discharged to waters of the United States or of the State is prohibited.
 Modifications to the authorized discharge of aquaculture drugs and chemicals at the Facility may be allowed by the Water Board as specified in Section VI.C.2.a of this Order.
 The discharge of hazardous or toxic substances including cleaning chemicals, solvents, oil, grease or other petroleum products, is prohibited. - 10.
 Practices that may allow accumulated sludge, grit, and solid residues to be discharged to surface waters are prohibited. - 11.
 The discharge of pesticides to surface or ground waters is prohibited.
-Compliance with this prohibition will be assessed or measured by evidence of pesticide a "Waste" is defined to include any waste or deleterious material including, but not limited to, waste earthen materials (such as soil, silt, sand, clay, rock, or other organic or mineral material) and any other waste was defined in the section 13050(d) of the California Water Code.
+Compliance with this prohibition will be assessed or measured by evidence of pesticide application to liquid water or by analyzing water samples (from either surface or groundwaters) for the presence of pesticides.

+a "Waste" is defined to include any waste or deleterious material including, but not limited to, waste earthen materials (such as soil, silt, sand, clay, rock, or other organic or mineral material) and any other waste was defined in the section 13050(d) of the California Water Code.